Six Steps to Getting Started with cloud-based 340B Solutions

 Step 3: Establish Success Criteria

-If your new cloud based 340B software has capabillities that weren't available in your previous system, and those capabilities are relevant to evaluating the business and technical success of your new solution, be sure to include them.
+- Suppose your new cloud-based 340B software has capabilities that weren’t available in your previous system.
+These capabilities are relevant to evaluating your new solution’s business and technical success, be sure to include them.

 As you establish the success criteria of your new solution, determine how you’ll measure that success:

 Determine which criteria are quantifiable and which are assessed qualitatively.